 Text messaging has been around for just a few decades, but you’d be hard-pressed to find a relationship of any kind that doesn’t involve some form of texting.
 While texting is convenient, it has its drawbacks, including misunderstandings that may arise from not being able to see the other person’s body language or hearing their tone.
-Learning how to be a better texter can have a huge payoff for all of your relationships, especially when it comes to dating.
+Learning how to be a better texter can have a huge payoff for all of your relationships, especially when it comes to dating and texting a girl for the first time.

 How to be a better texter